The School for Good and Evil: A Crystal of Time (2019)

 A false king has claimed the throne of Camelot, sentenced Tedros to death, and forced Sophie to be his queen.
 Only Agatha manages to escape.
-Agatha and the students at the School for Good and Evil must find a way to restore Tedros to his throne and save Camelot, before all of their fairy tales come to a lethal end.
+Agatha and the students at the School for Good and Evil must find a way to restore Tedros to his throne and save Camelot before all of their fairy tales come to a lethal end.
+Tedros reclaims Excalibur, while Sophie witnesses Rhian and his brother Japeth fighting, with Japeth killing Rhian and assuming his identity.
+Agatha finds out that her cat, Reaper is the king of gnomes, and his army helps to find the evil Japeth.